Accounts Receivable Follow Up Services

 Key AR Performance Metrics We Track and Report (Accounts Receivable Follow Up Services)

 AR performance is measurable and measurable performance is manageable.
-We track and report the following metrics monthly for every practice we work with.
+We track and report the following metrics monthly for every practice we work with: Days in AR (DAR), AR Aging Distribution, First-Pass Acceptance Rate, Collection Rate, Denial Rate by Payer, AR by Payer Mix, and Write-Off Rate (contractual adjustments and bad debt write-offs).

 Our AR Follow-Up Process